KevinPramudyanto/transit-live-sg/README.md

 They would also be able to select a bus service or train route.
 This would suggest the respective bus stop or train station accordingly.

-Upon clicking of the particular bus stop or train station, user would be redirected to Details page.
+Upon clicking of that particular bus stop or train station, user would be redirected to Details page.

 ### Details

 <img src="./images/detailPage.png" alt="Details Page" width="450">

-Contains detail information about the selected bus or train, such as number, stop name, stop code, road, estimated time arrival, and crowd density
+Contains detail information about the selected bus or train, such as number, stop name, stop code, road, estimated time arrival, and crowd density.

 User can also add this item to bookmarks.
-They are given a choice to describe it or can also be left blank.
+They would be given a choice to describe it or can also be left blank.

 <img src="./images/detailPageOpen.png" alt="Details Page - Open" width="450">